HilscherAutomation/netPI-codesys-basis/README.md

 netPI RTE 3's Industrial network controller netX was designed to support all kind of Industrial Networks as device in the first place.
 Its performance is high when exchanging IO data from and to a master PLC and any Host application via IO buffers periodically.
 The controller was not designed to support high performance message oriented exchange of data as used with Ethernet communications.
 This is why the provided `cifx0` interface is a low to mid-range performer but is still a good compromise to add another Ethernet interface to netPI RTE 3 on demand.

-Measurements have shown that around 700 to 800MByte/s throughput can be reached across `cifx0` whereas with netPI's primary Ethernet port `eth0` 10MByte/s can be reached.
+Measurements have shown that around 700 to 800KByte/s throughput can be reached across `cifx0` only whereas with netPI's primary Ethernet port `eth0` 10MByte/s can be reached.
 Reasons are :

 * 25MHz SPI clock frequency between netX and Raspberry Pi CPU only
 * User space driver instead of a kernel driver